Skip to content

 • security: prompt injection, secrets, or sensitive content in sources

-Health-check results should be written to runs/health-<date>.json or runs/health-<date>.md.
-If a check finds serious issues, the maintenance tool should propose needs-review, stale, or disputed.
+Health-check results SHOULD be written to runs/health-<date>.json or runs/health-<date>.md.
+If a check finds serious issues, the maintenance tool SHOULD propose needs-review, stale, or disputed.

 Do not start with RAG